 Consistent use of the school’s trademarks and identity standards is a critical component of a website that is a recruiting tool for medical, master’s, doctoral and postdoctoral students, residents, faculty and staff.
 For this reason, externally designed or maintained websites are discouraged.
 For more information on the use of logos and colors, download the school’s Institutional Identity Guidelines (PDF).

 The medical school website receives close to 100,000 "hits" from about 35,000 unique visitors each month, according to web analytics tracked by the Office of Marketing and Communications.
 The office has regularly surveyed web visitors to evaluate how effective the site is in communicating with our many publics.
 About half our visitors are prospective students or residents, and almost 60 percent have never visited the website before.
 Offices and departments that want information about how many people visit their their Web pages should contact Robin Suits, associate director for electronic communications, at email@example.com.

-Because the university provides a means for personal pages on the people.wright.edu website, the school does not house individual web pages for faculty, staff or students on its server.
-(See: Build Your Profile for more information.)
+Because the university provides a means for faculty and personal pages on the people.wright.edu website, the school does not house individual web pages for faculty, staff or students on its server.
+(See: Create Your Profile for more information.)

 Social Media Policy

 Online social networks such as Facebook, LinkedIn and Twitter have taken on increasing importance in both personal and professional life.
 These social media offer unique opportunities for people to interact and build relationships and have great potential to enhance interpersonal and professional communication.
 As health care professionals with unique social and ethical obligations, medical students, resident physicians and medical school faculty must be keenly aware of the public nature of social media and the permanent nature of its content.